 5.16.5.3 If the position is vacated on a temporary basis due to a leave of absence (e.g., fellowship, illness, sabbatical), the Dean(s) of Instruction of the now unrepresented divisions, in consultation with the Division Chairs of the now unrepresented divisions, shall make a temporary appointment to the position.
 The interim Coordinator will serve until the leave is over and the permanent Coordinator returns to serve out the remainder of their 4-year term.

-5.16.7 The Superintendent/President will present approved recommendations to the Board of Trustees.
+5.16.7 If an Interim or temporary appointment to posted positions remains vacant, the Office of Instruction may seek a qualified faculty member outside of the represented Divisions.

+5.16.7.1 The Office of Instruction will send out notice of the vacancy, identifying the unrepresented divisions, and providing applicants with two calendar weeks to submit an application.

+5.16.7.2 Each applicant will be reviewed using identified in article 5.16.2.3.

+5.16.7.3 North County Coordinators elected outside of the Division will serve on a temporary basis to be determined by mutual agreement between the vice president and appointee.

+Other Reassign Time Opportunities – Selection Procedure

+5.17 The appropriate Vice President (Instruction or Student Success Support Programs) will work with the Academic Senate to send out notice to all eligible faculty when a reassigned time opportunity becomes available.
+These opportunities may include the following: CMC Faculty Coordinator, CCAP Faculty Coordinator, CTE Faculty Liaison, Assistant Director, RN, Assistant Director, LVN, Phlebotomy Director, Paramedic Director, EMT Director.

+5.17.1 Applicants will have two calendar weeks to submit an application..

+5.17.2 Each applicant will be reviewed by an assigned administrator and an Academic Senate representative.

+5.17.3 The term of the assignment will align with Article 5.15 or a term set by mutual agreement between the assigned administrator, Academic Senate representative, and the appointee.

 Promotions - Outside the Unit

-5.17 An employee may request to be considered for a posted position outside of the bargaining unit that would constitute a promotion by submitting an application on the forms provided by the District.
+5.18 An employee may request to be considered for a posted position outside of the bargaining unit that would constitute a promotion by submitting an application on the forms provided by the District.
 Applications shall be transmitted through the Human Resources Office to the Superintendent/President and the appropriate department or division at which the application is directed.